Updated June 22, 2021

-If you have been in close contact with someone who has symptoms or who has tested positive for COVID-19, you are at a higher risk of getting sick and spreading the disease to others.
+You may find out from a friend, family member, your workplace, or public health that you’ve been in close contact with someone who has symptoms or who has tested positive for COVID-19.
+This puts you at a higher risk of getting sick and spreading the disease to others.

 Close contact means spending at least 15 minutes or more within 6 feet of someone (family, friend, co-worker, acquaintance or someone you don’t know) over the course of a day, with or without a face covering.

 Just being in the same building as someone who tested positive for COVID-19 does not necessarily mean you had close contact.
 Think about:

 How long you were around the infected person

 If you're not sure if you had close contact or have questions, call your doctor's office or clinic.
 If you don't have a doctor, call 211.

 1. Follow quarantine guidelines.
 How long should you quarantine?

 2. Get tested.

 - All close contacts with symptoms should get tested, whether they are fully vaccinated or not.